Anshika31sharma/GemstoneGallery/README.md

-# Jewelry Web Application
+# Jewellery Web Application

-Welcome to the Jewelry Web Application repository!
-This web application is designed to showcase and manage a collection of exquisite jewelry pieces.
+Welcome to the jewellery Web Application repository!
+This web application is designed to showcase and manage a collection of exquisite jewellry pieces.

 ## Table of Contents